-Electrical & Wind Turbine Technology Training Program Overview
+Electrical & Wind Turbine Technology Program Overview

-The Electrical & Wind Turbine Technology program at UTI Rancho Cucamonga is designed to build your knowledge from the ground up to get you career-ready.1 Whether you have prior experience or you’re brand-new to the field, this program can equip you with the skills you need to feel confident as you pursue a future in the industry.
+The Electrical & Wind Turbine Technology program at UTI Rancho Cucamonga is designed to build your knowledge from the ground up to get you career-ready.130 Whether you have prior experience or you’re brand-new to the field, this program can equip you with the skills you need to feel confident as you pursue a future in the industry.

 At UTI Rancho Cucamonga, we combine hands-on labs with an instructor-led curriculum developed hand-in-hand with industry experts, so you know you’ll be learning relevant information fit to wind industry needs.